Thai protesters, 'human beings, not dust', march in challenge to king

 BANGKOK (Reuters) - Describing themselves as “human beings, not dust”, thousands of Thai protesters demanding reforms of the monarchy marched to the German embassy in Bangkok on Monday to put pressure on King Maha Vajiralongkorn, who spends much of his time in Germany.

-Germany has said it would be unacceptable for King Maha Vajiralongkorn, 68, to conduct politics there and Foreign Minister Heiko Mass said the European country continued to look into his behaviour during long sojourns in Bavaria.
+Germany has said it would be unacceptable for King Maha Vajiralongkorn, 68, to conduct politics there and Foreign Minister Heiko Maas said the European power continued to look into his behaviour during sojourns in Bavaria.

-Months of student-led protests that began by demanding the removal of Prime Minister Prayuth Chan-ocha, 66, a former military ruler, have become the biggest challenge in decades to a monarchy that the Thai constitution says must be revered.
+Months of student-led protests that began by calling for the removal of Prime Minister Prayuth Chan-ocha, 66, a former military ruler, have become the biggest challenge in decades to a monarchy that the Thai constitution says must be revered.

-The Palace has a policy of not commenting to the media and has not done so since the start of the protests.
+The Palace has made no comment since the start of the protests.
+A government spokesman did not immediately respond to a request for comment on Monday’s protest.

-A statement read at the German embassy from “the People” accused the king of interfering in Thai politics and said that having failed to get “the royal puppet” to listen - a reference to Prayuth - they had come to “the puppet owner”.
+At the German embassy, a statement was read from “the People” accusing the king of interfering in Thai politics.
+It said that having failed to get “the royal puppet” to listen - a reference to Prayuth - they had come to “the puppet owner”.

 “The era of change has arrived.
 The flowing stream of democracy cannot be stopped,” it said.
 “Down with feudalism, Long live the people.”